flemton/flemton/README.md

 Tools & Methods: Git, GitHub, Render, Azure, Mobile Native Development
 Professional: Teamwork, Pair-Programming

-I'm looking for opportunities to grow my skills through solving real world problems.
-Don't hesitate to mail, call or text me +233554374251 for any collaborations, questions, clarifications or opportunities, thank you and have a nice one.
+I'm looking for opportunities to grow my skills through solving real-world problems.
+Don't hesitate to mail, call or text me at +233554374251 for any collaborations, questions, clarifications, or opportunities, thank you, and have a nice one.

 - 👀 I’m currently learning Full Stack development at @microverseinc, 💞️ looking to collaborate on any projects
 - 🧑‍🏭 I'm currently available for hire